-Our Short Specialization Degree in Social Media, Public Opinion and Political and Electoral Marketing trains professionals to work in the field of communication through social media and political, electoral and institutional marketing, in collaboration with political institutions, local authorities, professional associations, non-profit organizations, etc.
+The Master’s program in Social Media, Public Opinion and Political Electoral Marketing aims to train professionals capable of working in the fields of social communication and political, institutional, and electoral marketing for political institutions, local authorities, political parties, trade unions, professional associations, and non-profit organizations.

 Our Short Specialization Degree in Social Media, Public Opinion and Political and Electoral Marketing is organized according to the following modules: